A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 This page outlines as entry point to the overall Programme, the Physics-facing research programme associated with Dot theory, a cross-domain modelling hypothesis about representational completeness, proposing that explicitly modelling contextual variables may improve prediction in systems where standard state representations are insufficient.

-Dot theory is not presented as a completed physical theory.
-Instead, it proposes a modelling question concerning state representation and prediction in complex dynamical systems.
+Dot theory is not presented as a completed physical theory in the traditional physics sense.
+Instead, it proposes a modelling question concerning state representation and prediction in complex dynamical systems in physics.

 This Physics-facing programme therefore now functions as one operational domain within a broader admissibility framework governing contextual informational accessibility, local procedural generation, and constrained recoverability.
 The proposed mathematical formalisation develops these structures using existing and validated contextual mathematical tools including sheaf-like operational geometry and admissibility-constrained topology.

 The Dot Theory Programme investigates and formalises the relationship between informational accessibility, observer embedding, operational reduction, and physical modelling under conditions of constrained recoverability.
-The programme originated as a physics-facing investigation, but progressively evolves into a broader epistemic-operational framework governing contextual admissibility and locally generated operational procedures (links):
+The programme originated as a physics-facing investigation, but progressively evolves into a broader epistemic-operational framework governing contextual admissibility and locally generated operational procedures (links included):

 Contextual Admissibility Research Programme